 Gosper was sentenced to seven years' transportation and arrived in Sydney aboard the Surprize in June 1790.
 On 19 February 1827, Gosper conveyed the 30 acres to Richard Dunstan for £340.
-Richard Dunstan was later a churchwarden for Saint Matthew's Church, Windsor, and also operated as an undertaker in Windsor.
+Richard Dunstan was later

 The property remained in the Dunston family until the early 20th century.